Documentation

 The Global list is a list of all images on all pages or posts of your whole website.
 Hence, it’s usually placed on a dedicated “Image sources” page or relevant existing pages such as “Imprint.”

-Since the Global list is injected manually through shortcodewhich we’ll go into shortly—, there’s nothing to set under “(Position of the image sources) Global list”.
+The Global list is injected manually through shortcodewhich we’ll go into shortly.

 Please note that the “Attached to” column only lists posts and pages where Image Source Control found images in their main content.
 If an image was dynamically added after ISC indexed the content, you could re-save the page with a minor change so that ISC searches for images again.